-The Master of Science in Rehabilitation Counseling Program is designed to meet the growing demand for qualified, professionally trained rehabilitation counselors who want to work in public and private rehabilitation agencies and institutions.
-Graduates are prepared to meet the psychosocial and vocational needs of persons with varying disabilities such as developmental disabilities, psychiatric disabilities, traumatic brain injury, spinal cord injury, alcohol and substance abuse behaviors, as well as other acquired disabling conditions.
-Graduates are professionally trained for careers in vocational rehabilitation in government agencies such as the state-federal system, not for profit and for profit community rehabilitation programs, educational institutions, private for profit and not for profit community rehabilitation programs, residential programs, case management, bureau of worker’s compensation, and mental health services.
+Graduate students are prepared to meet the psychosocial and vocational needs of persons with varying disabilities such as developmental disabilities, psychiatric disabilities, traumatic brain injury, spinal cord injury, alcohol and substance abuse behaviors, as well as other acquired disabling conditions.
+Graduate students are professionally trained for careers in vocational rehabilitation in government agencies such as the state-federal system, not for profit and for profit community rehabilitation programs, educational institutions, private for profit and not for profit community rehabilitation programs, substance abuse and transitional programs, bureau of worker’s compensation, and mental health services.

-Graduates utilize knowledge and competency in understanding the physical, social, psychological, economic, and political implications of disabilities to promote self-sufficiency and independence.
-Likewise, graduates learn to always ensure understanding of how gender, sexual orientation, race, ethnicity, and culture impact one’s experience of disability.
-Graduates are trained to engage in ethical practice, ongoing professional development, and to implement research initiatives.
+Graduate students utilize knowledge and competency in understanding the physical, social, psychological, economic, and political implications of disabilities to promote self-sufficiency and independence.
+Likewise, they acquire cultural competence, are trained to engage in ethical practice, ongoing professional development, and to implement research initiatives.

 The program recruits candidates from typically underrepresented populations such as minority students and students with disabilities from the entire Region V area.
 Wilberforce’s Master of Science Degree in Rehabilitation Counseling is the only HBCU program in the Midwest.
 (Region V includes Ohio, Illinois, Indiana, Michigan, Minnesota, and Wisconsin.)
 The program results in improvement in the rehabilitation delivery system by increasing the number of master’s level minority professionals entering the rehabilitation service, or increasing their qualifications to advance professionally.
 Likewise, the program builds local capacity to provide culturally competent rehabilitation services for minority clients in the rehabilitation system and improve their chances to achieve successful employment outcomes.